awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-build.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StorageLocation`  <a name="cfn-gamelift-build-storagelocation"></a>
-The location where your game build files are stored\.
-Use this parameter only when creating a build using files that are stored in an S3 bucket that you own\.
-Identify an S3 bucket name and key, which must in the same Region where you're creating a build\.
-This parameter must also specify the ARN for an IAM role that you've set up to give Amazon GameLift access your S3 bucket\.
-To call this operation with a storage location, you must have IAM PassRole permission\.
-For more details on IAM roles and PassRole permissions, see [ Set up a role for GameLift access](https://docs.aws.amazon.com/gamelift/latest/developerguide/setting-up-role.html)\.
+Information indicating where your game build files are stored\.
+Use this parameter only when creating a build with files stored in an S3 bucket that you own\.
+The storage location must specify an S3 bucket name and key\.
+The location must also specify a role ARN that you set up to allow Amazon GameLift to access your S3 bucket\.
+The S3 bucket and your new build must be in the same Region\.
 *Required*: No
 *Type*: [S3Location](aws-properties-gamelift-build-storagelocation.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)